 COURSE Yes, we already talked about that.
 NO, the course won’t be free of snow unless Mother Nature (or some other mother…) deems it so.
 If it’s really bad we’ll actually groom it so that it’s not as bad as it was in 2014 just to keep people from jumping all over Marathon Don’s back.

 HEADLAMPS The Moonlight event on Friday night, (the 1/6 marathon) HEADLAMPS ARE REQUIRED.
-Striders will be on site with headlamps for sale prior to the event, but please come prepared.
+Bring yours from home.
+We're not sure that anyone will be around to sell you one on site.
 (Dude!
 In 2017 we actually saw the moon!!)